lithnet/access-manager-docs/help-and-support/app-pages/active-directory-microsoft-laps.md

 The legacy, or classic, Microsoft LAPS schema uses an attribute called `ms-mcs-admpwd` to store the local admin password in plain text.

-The new Microsoft LAPS agent in Windows 11 uses attributes called `msLAPS-Password` and `msLAPS-EncryptedPassword`.
+The new Windows LAPS agent in Windows 11 uses attributes called [`msLAPS-Password` and `msLAPS-EncryptedPassword`](https://learn.microsoft.com/en-us/windows-server/identity/laps/laps-technical-reference).

 If you need to deploy the Microsoft LAPS schema, refer to the [Microsoft guides](https://aka.ms/laps) on how to complete this process.

+## Password retrieval

+### Enable retrieval of legacy LAPS passwords

+When configured, Access Manager will attempt to retrieve passwords stored in Active Directory stored by the "legacy" or "classic" Microsoft LAPS agent.

+### Enable retrieval of Windows LAPS passwords

+When configured, Access Manager will attempt to retrieve passwords stored in Active Directory stored by the new Windows LAPS agent in either encrypted or unencrypted form.

+This includes the ability to read encrypted passwords, as well as password history from Active Directory.

 ## Permissions